 Laura Hicklin: Laura Hicklin is the Director of the Dane County Land & Water Resources Department.
 The Land & Water Resources Department protects and enhances the natural, cultural, and historic resources of Dane County; provides the County’s residents with a broad array of accessible, high quality resource-based recreational services and facilities; and supports residents, communities, local governments, and other agencies and organizations in their resource management and protection activities.
 Laura’s goal is to bring civility to challenging discussions about natural resource management in Dane County.

 This event will be held at The Edgewater hotel – grand ballroom level 5 (1001 Wisconsin Pl, Madison, WI 53703).
 Doors open at 7:30 a.m.
 The program runs from 8 – 9 a.m.
 A Q/A session will follow the presentation as time allows.
 Complimentary event parking will be available at The Edgewater parking ramp.
 Parking spots fill up quickly and may be limited depending on hotel capacity.

 A Zoom link will be sent to all registrants in a confirmation email.

-Yahara Lakes 101 is a series of educational events open to the public and a great chance for residents to learn more about the science behind the issues that affect our lakes.
+Clean Lakes 101 is a series of educational events open to the public and a great chance to learn more about the science behind the issues that affect our lakes.
 Each month we feature a different expert to make the science accessible and interesting to non-technical audiences.
-Yahara Lakes 101 is produced in partnership with the UW-Madison Nelson Institute for Environmental Studies, with hosting sponsor The Edgewater, presenting sponsor First Weber Foundation, hosting sponsor The Edgewater, supporting sponsors National Guardian Life Insurance Company and Alliant Energy, and media sponsor WKOW.
+The series is produced in partnership with the UW-Madison Nelson Institute for Environmental Studies and UW-Extension Lakes, with presenting sponsor First Weber Foundation, hosting sponsor The Edgewater, supporting sponsors National Guardian Life Insurance Company and Alliant Energy, and media sponsor WKOW.